-The Intergovernmental Oceanographic Commission of UNESCO (IOC), established in 1960, is one of the principal international organisations concerned with marine scientific research and the only United Nations body specializing in ocean science.
+The Intergovernmental Oceanographic Commission of UNESCO (IOC), established in 1960, is one of the principal international organisations concerned with marine scientific research and the only United Nations body specialising in ocean science.

 The IOC is a community of 150 Member States that work together to share in the common and critical goal to observe, understand and manage the shared marine environment that unites us all.

 The IOC coordinates activities on behalf of (and funded by) its Member States and works with intergovernmental organisations and international partners.
-Activities are summarised in Biennial Reports; the most recent was published in 2017, reflecting the activities over the 2014–2015 period.
+Activities are summarised at the IOC Biennial Assembly.

 The Strategy is organized on a framework of six functions and all of these functions contribute in varying measures to the high-level objectives of the IOC Vision: